Mosavih/NePsus/README.md

 discovery, evidence retrieval, ontology-based investigation, composition, numeric verification, quality gating, and human-reviewed Telegram delivery.

-NePsus is a primitive version that will eventually develop into Research preview.
+Research preview.
 The system runs daily on a live Telegram channel; the public release is a cleaned snapshot of the production tree.